Seneca-SCPA/Applied-Problem-Solving/docs/functions.md

 There will be times when we need to use 3rd-party logic (known as **API's** : Application Programming Interface) or other prepared logic from **system library functions** where we **don't have access to the details of how they work**.

 These functions are known as "**closed-boxes**" (formerly "black boxes").
 Closed-box functions are like "magic" because you call them and they do what you expect without explicitly knowing how it performed the task.
-Sometimes this can be a problem because if there is a bug (error) in that piece of logic, there is nothing you can do to fix it other than to redefine your own version of that logic in your own composed function.
+It is important to note, sometimes this can be a problem because if there is a bug (error) or a missing piece of functionality in that piece of logic, there is nothing you can do to address it other than to redefine your own version of that logic in your own composed function.

 :::tip How-To
 If you are calling a closed-box function from a flowchart, use the [striped rectangle symbol](./documenting-logic.md#graphical-symbols) to represent a complex function.